engrit-illinois/org-shared-mecm-deployments/README.md

 The path to the ConfigurationManager Powershell module installed on the local machine (as part of the admin console).
 Default is `$($ENV:SMS_ADMIN_UI_PATH)\..\ConfigurationManager.psd1`.

+# Report-UnnecessaryDirectDeployments.psm1

+This module looks through the org's standardized deployment collections, notes the deployments, and reports any extraneous collections/deployments which are found to deuplicate the standardized ones.
+The idea is to limit the number of one-off deployments of the same apps, to limit the overall number of deployments and thus limit time spent troubleshooting broken deployments.

+### Example usage

+1. Download `Report-UnnecessaryDirectDeployments.psm1`
+2. Import the file as a module: `Import-Module c:\path\to\Report-UnnecessaryDirectDeployments.psm1`
+3. Run it.
+  - e.g. `Report-UnnecessaryDirectDeployments`
+4. Review the generated CSV.

+### Parameters

+#### -OutputPath
+Optional string.
+The location where the log and generated CSV will be created.
+Default path is `c:\engrit\logs`.
+Output filenames are `Report-UnnecessaryDirectDeployments_<timestamp>.csv/log`.

+#### -SiteCode
+Optional string.
+Recommend leaving default.
+The site code of the MECM site to query.
+Default is `MP0`.

+#### -ProviderMachineName
+Optional string.
+Recommend leaving default.
+The SMS provider machine name.
+Default is `sccmcas.ad.uillinois.edu`.

+#### -CMPSModulePath
+Optional string.
+Recommend leaving default.
+The path to the ConfigurationManager Powershell module installed on the local machine (as part of the admin console).
+Default is `$($ENV:SMS_ADMIN_UI_PATH)\..\ConfigurationManager.psd1`.

 # Notes
 - By mseng3